fbpx

 What is a Formal Diversion?

 In a criminal case, formal diversion occurs when the court provides the defendant the opportunity to complete terms of their probation.
-Should the defendant successfully complete the terms of the probation, the defendant’s charges are dismissed.
+If the defendant successfully completes the terms of probation, the court dismisses the charges.
 However, the defendant may have to plead guilty to the crime they have been accused of.

 What is an Informal Diversion?

 Alternatively, an informal diversion continues a criminal case for the probationary period without entering any plea.
-A defendant will be required to fulfill obligations within their probationary period.
+The court requires the defendant to fulfill obligations during their probationary period.
 Should the defendant fulfill their obligations, the case will be dismissed.

 What does Assembly Bill 3234 Allow?